How to Get Into Princeton: Admission Requirements & Tips

 According to Princeton’s class profile data, the middle 50% of admitted students scored between 760-800 in the SAT’s Math section and 730-780 in the Evidence-Based Reading and Writing section.
 Achieving scores toward the high end of these ranges will improve your chances.

-The middle 50% of students who submitted ACT scores achieved an average composite score between 34 and 35.
-Shooting for the higher end of this ACT score range can give you a better shot at admission.
+The middle 50% of students who submitted ACT scores achieved an average composite score of 35.

 What Is Princeton Looking For In Applicants?